Jimbly/LD57/README.md

 Start with: `npm start` (after running `npm i` once)

 TODO
+* If there are 2 or fewer white remaining after clearing, give a new board? (and don't shouldConsume on non-white)
+  * Conservation of white and try to remove 100% / some quota to get new board?
+Nice that clearing waste gives more options though
 * display score at end
 * music
-* SFX
 * high score list
 * particles from grinders

 Polish:
-* If there are 2 or fewer white remaining after clearing, give a new board? (and don't shouldConsume on non-white)
-  * Conservation of white and try to remove 100% / some quota to get new board?
-Nice that clearing waste gives more options though
 * Tap-select-tap-swap controls

 Plan